foliant-docs/foliantcontrib.confluence/README.md

 `verify_ssl`
 :   If `false`, SSL verification will be turned off.
 Sometimes when dealing with Confluence servers in Intranets it's easier to turn this option off rather than fight with admins.
 Not recommended to turn off for public servers in production.
 Default: `true`

+`attachments`
+:   List of files (relative to project root) which should be attached to the Confluence page.

 `codeblocks`
 :   Configuration for converting Markdown code blocks into code-block macros.
 See details in **Code blocks processing** sections.